-Florida Horsemanship School
+Florida 4-H Horsemanship School

 Instruction places emphasis on horsemanship and equitation during morning and evening riding sessions.
-Ground work: safe handling, grooming, tack, behavior and psychology, roping, suppling exercises.
-Mounted: suppling exercises, developing core strength, aids, rail work, posting, 2 point, dressage, trail obstacles, patterns, cavalletti, and trail riding.
+Ground work: safe handling, grooming, tack selection and fit, behavior and psychology, suppling exercises.
+Mounted work: suppling exercises, developing core strength, aids, rail work, posting, 2 point, dressage, patterns, cavalletti/fences, and trail riding.

-Adults are needed to accompany youth with an ideal ratio of 1:5 chaperones to 4Hers.
+Adults are needed to accompany youth with an ideal ratio of 1:5 chaperones to 4-Hers.
 Chaperones must be willing to supervise youth from other counties if needed.
 Members from counties that provide a chaperone will have first priority for school slots.
 Members from counties that do not have a chaperone traveling will be asked to assist with the chaperone fees.

 Adult chaperones must be 4-H/UF screened and approved volunteers (have completed Youth Protection Training and fingerprint background check).
 If they are not already approved volunteers, they need to work with their 4-H Agent to get the process completed ASAP.